AdobeDocs/analytics-platform.en/help/data-views/persistence.md

 ### [!UICONTROL Most recent] allocation

-Most recent allocation will persist the most recent (by timestamp) value present in the dimension.
-Any subsequent values that occur within the same Session will replace the previously persisting value.
-Note that if "Treat 'No Value' as a value" has been selected on this dimenion, the empty values will be replaced with 'No Value' prior to persistence being applied.
+Most recent allocation persists the most recent (by timestamp) value present in the dimension.
+Any subsequent values that occur within the same Session replaces the previously persisting value.
+Note that if "Treat 'No Value' as a value" has been selected on this dimenion, the empty values are replaced with 'No Value' prior to persistence being applied.
 Here is a before-and-after example of [!UICONTROL Most recent] allocation assuming a [!UICONTROL Session] is used for expiration and all events occur within a [!UICONTROL Session]:

 | Dimension | Hit 1 | Hit 2 | Hit 3 | Hit 4 | Hit 5 |
 | --- | --- | --- | --- | --- | --- |